 Turning received messages from External Events windows into alerts is easy.
 The program will even create a new node if it is not defined in the Atlas yet.
 You can also define more complex alerts by filtering message content.

 NetCrunch receives a webhook message via an HTTP POST request.
 You can quickly send notifications to NetCrunch using Amazon SNS service, or you can use

 With NetCrunch, you can start monitoring in minutes.
 Discovery and policies make initial setup a breeze.
 It can be a bit too fast for some.
 We quite often hear users asking: "That's it?".
 Yes indeed.
 We value your time.

 NetCrunch is a unified product, built from the beginning as the general, system-agnostic, and integrated solution.

 NetCruch 10 introduced a new fast and scalable sensor engine.
 NetCrunch already has 8500+ MIBs in the database, and the list of Monitoring Packs and sensors is growing with every version.

-In our tests, we try to break NetCrunch every day by overloading it, pushing the performance limits a little further with every new version (similar to Formula 1).
+We try to break NetCrunch every day by overloading it in our tests, pushing the performance limits a little further with every new version (similar to Formula 1).